Farama-Foundation/PettingZoo/docs/README.md

 ## Editing an environment page

-Environemnts' documentation can be found at the top of the file python file where the environment is declared, for example, the documentation for the chess environment can be at [/pettingzoo/classic/chess/chess.py](https://github.com/Farama-Foundation/PettingZoo/blob/master/pettingzoo/classic/chess/chess.py)
+Environments' documentation can be found at the top of the file python file where the environment is declared, for example, the documentation for the chess environment can be at [/pettingzoo/classic/chess/chess.py](https://github.com/Farama-Foundation/PettingZoo/blob/master/pettingzoo/classic/chess/chess.py)

 To generate the environments pages you need to execute the `docs/_scripts/gen_envs_mds.py` script: